andremeiras/andremeiras/README.md

 And so, nowadays, I am transitioning my career to Java Development.

 - 🌱 I’m currently learning Spring Boot, JPA, Hibernate
-- 👯 I’m looking to collaborate on projects that impacts positivelly the people life around the world!
+- 👯 I’m looking to collaborate on projects that could impact the people life around the world positivelly!
 - 🤔 I’m looking for help to get a new job (I'm just unemployed)

 ## ⚡ Tech Stack